SeveToo/between-the-lines/README.md

 <!-- Make some description to me -->

-It is a simple project wich shows simple between-lines
+It is a simple project wich shows simple between-the-lines

 <!-- ## :sparkles: Features
 :heavy_check_mark: You can set interval between rounds \